Sharpton decries 'stench of racism' in Daunte Wright's death - WTMJ

 “It’s too often that traffic stops end up as deadly sentences, a death sentence,” Crump said, adding he wants Wright’s son to know, “We stood up for Daunte, his father.”

 Daunte’s mother, Katie Wright, told mourners, “The roles should be completely reversed.
-My son should be burying me,” before burying her hands in her face.
+My son should be burying me,” before burying her face in her hands.

 Wright recalled her son becoming a father to a boy born prematurely: “He was so happy and so proud, and he said he couldn’t wait to make his son proud.
 Junior was the joy of his life.
 He lived for him every single day.”